Leahkkkkk/GailBot/environment-setup/README.md

 # update sound-file
 pip install --upgrade soundfile

-the newest sound file has a fix for arm64 archtecture, but it conflicts with pyannote.audio, so has to be installed separately, related github issue https://github.com/ohmtech-rdi/eurorack-blocks/issues/444
+the newest sound file has a fix for arm64 architecture, but it conflicts with pyannote.audio, so has to be installed separately, related github issue https://github.com/ohmtech-rdi/eurorack-blocks/issues/444